 The Lions (Binkert) Trail is a 7.8 mile lightly trafficked out and back trail located near Lions Bay, British Columbia, Canada that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from July until October.
+The trail is primarily used for hiking and trail running and is best used from July until October.

 Dong Min C.